cjackson692/CSCE_5218_Group1_Project/README.md

 run prepare.py
   - takes data from 'Cleaned Data.zip'
   - tokenize, encode, crop, and save datasets and tokenizers to file
+  - you MUST run this before running train.py

 run train.py
   - takes output of prepare.py, preps the data the rest of the way for training, trains model, and saves the following